FishArmy100/bible_study_app_v2/info/plan.md

 - [ ] Collapse long notes/highlights
 - [ ] Strong's number parsing/searching
 - [ ] Support relegated to versions of the Bible where compatible
+- [ ] Bugs
+  - [ ] CRITICAL - 3rd John does not appear, it is just called John

 ### Version 0.5.4: Cloud Saving
 - [x] Cloud saving via Google Drive